philyboysmith/buckthorn-wp/wp-content/plugins/eps-301-redirects/readme.txt

 === 301 Redirects - Easy Redirect Manager ===
 Contributors: WebFactory
-Tags: 301 redirect, redirects, redirect, 404 error log, redirection, 302 redirect, 302, seo, 302 redirect, 404, 404 redirect, 301, 307, 404 log
+Tags: 301 redirect, redirects, redirect, 404 error log, redirection, 302, seo, 302 redirect, 404, 404 redirect, 301, 307, 404 log
 Requires at least: 4.0
-Tested up to: 5.7
+Tested up to: 6.4
-Stable tag: 2.70
+Stable tag: 2.73
 Requires PHP: 5.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily manage 301 & 302 redirects.
-Simple to use & validate redirects.
+Manage 301 & 302 redirects.
+Simple redirection & redirects validation.
 Includes redirect stats & 404 error log.

 == Description ==

-<a href="https://wp301redirects.com/?ref=wporg">301 Redirects</a> helps you manage and create 301, 302, 307 redirects for your WordPress site to **improve SEO and visitor experience**.
-With a user-friendly interface, 301 Redirects is easy to use.
-Perfect for new sites or repairing links after reorganizing your existing WordPress content, or when your site has content that expires and you wish to avoid sending visitors to a 404 error page.
+<a href="https://wp301redirects.com/?ref=wporg">301 Redirects</a> helps you manage and create 301, 302, 307 redirects for WordPress site to **improve SEO & visitor experience**.
+301 Redirects is easy to use.
+Perfect for new sites or repairing links after reorganizing your old content, or when your site has content that expires and you wish to avoid sending visitors to a 404 error page and want to create redirection instead.
 Use the 404 error log to identify problematic links.

 301 Redirects GUI is located in WP Admin - Settings - 301 Redirects
 404 Error Log widget can be found in the WP Admin - Dashboard

 **Features**

-* Choose from Pages, Posts, Custom Post types, Archives, and Term Archives from dropdown menu
+* Choose from Pages, Posts, Custom Post types, Archives, and Term Archives from dropdown menu to create redirection
 * Or, set a custom destination URL!
 * Retain query strings across redirects
 * Super-fast redirection